gdp1807/CZPlayer/readme.md

 2. Rectifying issues raised on github.
 3. Adding more documentation.
 4. Create a better `setup.py` file.
+5. Automatic installation of pre-requisites.

 # Long run plans
 1. Looping the playlists.
 2. Pausing the songs.
 3. Skipping a song.
+4. Making CZPlayer compatible on mac OS.

 Create issues to enjoy music via terminal.